-"We will not pretend that nothing is happening," said Denise Maerker, anchor of Televisa's "Punto de Partida" as she opened the show.
+"We will not pretend that nothing is happening," said Denise Maerker, anchor of Televisa's "Punto de Partida," as she opened the show.

-Critics have said the government does not do enough to hold criminals accountable.
+Violence against journalists has become increasingly common amid the escalating drug war, and critics have said the government does not do enough to hold criminals accountable.

 On Friday, Mexico City's Milenio newspaper published an editorial calling on the government to step up its game to solve the hostage situation.
 In the editorial, journalist Ciro Gomez Leyva alluded to demands from the kidnappers for the media to publish certain images in return for the release of the journalists.